Treats acne. This medicine is a tetracycline antibiotic.

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.

-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, diarrhea, or vision problems.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or vision problems.

 - Ask your doctor before you take any medicine to stop severe diarrhea.It may occur 2 months or more after you stop taking this medicine.